Best Potpourri For Your Home

 - Made from dried flowers and premium grade essential oils

 Hosley Lavender Potpourri Bag, 4 Oz.
 Infused with Essential Oils.
-Ideal Gift for Weddings, Spa,… Price:$6.99 Available from Amazon, BGR may receive a commission
+Ideal Gift for Weddings, Spa,… Price: Available from Amazon, BGR may receive a commission

 Make your own